Author Index

 Julie Willett

 Julie Willett is an associate professor of history at Texas Tech University.
-She has published on the history of women’s work and community in the nail and hairdressing industries, including Permanent Waves: the Making of the American Beauty Shop (2000).
+She has published on the history of women’s work and community in the nail and hairdressing industries, including Permanent Waves: The Making of the American Beauty Shop (2000).
 She edited The American Beauty Industry Encyclopedia (2010) and is completing a book on the history of men, childcare, and the nature of women’s work.

 Bernard Williams